SystemsApproach/tcpcc/intro.rst

        congestion and network congestion, but it's important to recognize that analogies are imperfect.

 This book focuses on congestion control for packet-switched networks.
 A fundamental aspect in packet switching is *multiplexing*, which means that a system resource—such as a link or a queue in a router— is shared among multiple users or applications.
-Furthermore, packet networks are *statistically multiplexed*, which means that they are based on the idea that packets show up somewhat randomly, and we rely on the statistical properties of those arrivals to ensure that we don't run out of resources.
+Furthermore, packet networks are *statistically multiplexed*, which means that, as packets show up somewhat randomly, we rely on the statistical properties of those arrivals to ensure that we don't run out of resources.
 The existence of congestion collapse shows that sometimes the statistics don't quite work out as we'd like.

 To see how this might work, consider the simple network illustrated in :numref:`Figure %s <fig-mux>`, where the three hosts on the left side